 Marina oversees the Center's undergraduate programming, runs the faculty workshop series, and serves as a lead in program evaluation projects.
-She also teaches the Gateway Science Workshop program's facilitator training course and is a capstone project adviser in Northwestern's Master of Science in Learning and Organizational Change (MSLOC) program.
-She joined the staff in 2003.
+She joined the Searle staff in 2003.

 Marina holds an M.A. in communication and a Ph.D. in education, both from the University of Minnesota.

 627 Dartmouth Place

 Drane, D., Micari, M., & Light, G. (2014).
 Students as teachers: Effectiveness of a peer-led STEM learning program over 10 years.
 Educational Research and Evaluation.
 DOI 10.1080/13803611.2014.895388.
 View publication.

 Light, G., & Micari, M. (2013).
 Making scientists: Six principles for effective college teaching.
 Cambridge: Harvard University Press.
 View publication.